About this course:

 The procedure for the proper application and use of nonsterile gloves is as follows:

 - Perform hand hygiene until the product disappears and the hands are dry (see Figure 2).

 - Select the appropriate size glove (see Figure 3).

 Facemasks provide barriers to infectious materials and are often used with other PPE such as gowns and gloves.
 When worn correctly, facemasks and eye protection provide protection for the mouth, nose, and eyes during procedures where there is a potential for droplets or splashing of blood or body fluids.
 The use of facemasks during spinal/epidural access procedures is included within the definition of standard precautions.
-In addition to these standard precautions, transmission-based precautions are mandated by the CDC for highly transmissible diseases such as COVID-19, measles, varicella, tuberculosis, influenza, mumps, rubella, wound infections, scabies, and many other infectious diseases (Potter et al., 2017).
+In addition to these standard precautions, transmission-based precautions are mandated by the CDC for highly transmissible diseases such as COVID-19, measles, varicella, tuberculosis, influenza, mumps, rubella, wound infections, scabies,

 Procedure facemasks are flat/pleated and affix to the head with ear loops.
 They are used for any nonsterile procedure.
 Surgical masks come in two basic types: one that is affixed to the head with two ties, conforms to the face with the aid of a flexible adjustment for the bridge of the nose, and may be flat/pleated or duck-billed in shape.
 The second type of surgical mask has two elastic loops, one for each ear.
 Both have a flexible nose piece that is adjusted by pinching at the bridge of the nose.
 Both are loose fitting and provide one-way protection as they capture particles or droplets from the wearer and protect patients and operative sites (Potter et al., 2017).